juanpallotta/LPP/README.md

 ```

 Below is a description of each of these parameters:

-* `indxOffset`: The number of bins to remove from the beginning of the lidar track recorded due to the laser offset.
-This parameter should be an array with one element for each channel acquired.

 * `numEventsToAvg_PDL1`: Time averaging for L1 data level products.
 This parameters tell to `lidarAnalysis_PDL1` the numbers of the adjacents lidar profiles to average producing one merged profile.
 After this, the `time` dimension in the NetCDF file for the L1 data products will be reduced by `numEventsToAvg_PDL1` times.
 The averaging is applied to the L0 lidar profiles matrix.